On subspace designs: Cutting designs and minimal sum-rank metric codes

 \begin{construction}[From tetrahedron, \cite{Alfarano2020ageometric,bartoli2021inductive,lu2021parameters}] Consider $k$ points $P_1,\ldots,P_k$ in general position in $\PG(k-1,q^m)$ and let $\ell_{i,j}=\la P_i,P_j\ra$ for any $i,j \in [k]$ with $i\ne j$.
 The collection of the $U_{i,j}$'s defined as in Construction \ref{con:rnts} is a cutting design. \end{construction}

 In the above two constructions all the subspaces of the design have dimension one and their number is quite large.
-In the next we will focus on showing examples of \emph{shorter} cutting design with element of higher dimension.
+In the next we will focus on showing examples of \emph{shorter} cutting design whose elements have higher dimension.
 The following is an easy consequence of Theorem \ref{th:costantimpliescutting}.

 Let $\mathcal{G}$ be a subgroup of $\GL(k,q^m)$, and consider the action $\phi_{\mathcal{G}}$ of $\mathcal{G}$ on $\F_{q^m}^k\setminus\{0\}$ induced by the one of $\GL(k,q^m)$, that is